 - Don’t just write smart copy, write copy that sells

-David Ogilvy, the legendary advertiser, once said, “If it doesn’t sell, it isn’t creative”, and this is a guiding line that writers in the modern age need to remember.
+David Ogilvy, the legendary advertiser, once said, “If it doesn’t sell, it isn’t creative”, and this is a guiding line that writers in the modern age need to remember and keep in mind for inspiration when writing future copy.

 - Don’t speak down to your audience

-Your audience are simply people who are looking for a solution to a problem, and treating them with respect and dignity can go a long way in helping you boost your sales.
+Your audience is simply people who are looking for a solution to a problem, and treating them with respect and dignity can go a long way in helping you boost your sales.

 - Keep it clear and simple